 Before using SEO-friendly URLs in your online store, you must ensure the server is configured correctly and supports the required URL format.
-You may require a different setup depending on your server software.
+You may need a different setup depending on your server software.
 This article describes how you can set up Apache, IIS, or Nginx.

 Apache Setup